sfaber34/viem-get-block-number-tutorial/README.md

 # viem-get-block-number-tutorial
-Tutorial for how to get block number from a BG node.
+This tutorial is a quickstart guide for how to use [viem](https://viem.sh/) to get the block number from your local BG node.

 ## Environmental Setup 📚